 Create the environment for baby’s brain to develop and grow optimally

 One of the initial signs of Tongue Tie or Tethered Oral Tissues (TOTS), may be difficulties breastfeeding within the initial weeks after birth.
 Unfortunately, this is a major threat to ending breastfeeding completely.
 1st Step Family Wellness wants to ensure that your family stays well-informed about such challenges; including how to identify if your child is Tongue Tied and what you can do to help them live a healthier, more comfortable life.
 Read more about Tongue Tie and Breastfeeding.

 In addition to diagnosing the severity of the tongue tie, Dr. Jeanne has seen significant improvement in recovery after a revision with regular chiropractic care prior to and following the revision procedure.
 She also equips each family with simple exercises to help with breastfeeding latch, and tongue movement.

 Breastfeeding should be a restful and enjoyable time for mother and baby to bond.
-The goal of the breastfeeding team at 1st Step Family Wellness in Kirkwood is to provide each mother with the breastfeeding tips, tools, and support she needs to continue a successful breastfeeding relationship with her baby.
+The goal of the breastfeeding team at 1st Step Family Wellness in St. Louis is to provide each mother with the breastfeeding tips, tools, and support she needs to continue a successful breastfeeding relationship with her baby.